matthewg42/Mutila/README.md

 Modes may be arranged in a hierarchical manner using the *ParentMode* class.
 This can be useful when building hierarchical menu systems which a couple of buttons.

+### EEPROM-backed Settings

+*PersistentSettings* provides an EEPROM-backed store for settings which you want to survive Arduino resets.

 ## API Documentation

 Doxygen-generated documentation can be found here: https://matthewg42.github.io/Mutila/